abbasabdallah13/mariage/README.md

 Development of a GuestsList organizer.
 Guests will receive the link for the web app with a Username and Password.
 The link will take the user to the login page.
+After they log in they will have few questions , the anwsers will be stocked and sent to the customers.

 <br>